RaccoonDML/MintTem/README.md

-# This is a toy NFT mint web project just for practicing
+# This is a toy NFT mint web project just for practicing web and contract.

 # Getting Started with Create React App